mernxl/ansible-terraform/README.md

 - You can also pass in a location to the variables file through `terraform_tvars_files`.

 Example
-Passing in `extra-vars` as `, "terraform_tvars": { "container_name": "nginx-changed" }` will change the nginx container name in the remote instances
+Passing in `extra-vars` as `, "terraform_tvars": { "nginx_container_name": "nginx-changed" }` will change the nginx container name in the remote instances

 #### Terraform Backend